Rackerlacker/my-first-pc-build/README.md

 -I was experiencing lots of trouble on how to screw my Motherboard to the standoffs on the case.
 But I realised I was using the wrong screws after reading the Case manual and managed to screw down the Motherboard correctly.

--I initially installed the PSU in the wrong orientation, causing it to draw air from inside the Case instead of taking in cooler air from underneath the Case.
+-I initially installed the PSU in the wrong orientation, causing it to draw warmer air from inside the case instead of cooler air from outside the case.
 So I unplugged all of the cables and reseated the PSU to let it intake cool air from under the Case.

--I plugged my CPU cooler into the wrong pins on my motherboard meaning that its ARGB was not working I connected the CPU cooler incorrectly, causing the fan and ARGB lighting to not work correctly.
+-I connected my CPU cooler incorrectly, causing the fan and ARGB lighting to not work correctly.
 I fixed this by connecting the fan cable to the CPU_FAN header and the ARGB cable to the correct RGB header.

 -The Case fan RGB lighting was not working because I had forgotten to connect the SATA power cable from the PSU to the RGB/fan hub.